-You as the parent have the power to create an enriching reading experience for your child at home by incorporating some very simple strategies and routines, thus making reading at home fun!
+Parents have the power to create an enriching reading experience for their child at home by incorporating some very simple strategies and routines, thus making the reading experience at home more fun!

-First of all, don’t fret when your child asks you to read the same book night after night.
+First, don’t fret when your child asks you to read the same book night after night.
 Repeated readings actually improve fluency.
-Even if you realize that your child is relying on memory to read the same book over and over, he or she is actually practicing his or her reading voice.
-If you have an extra five minutes, it is also helpful to model your reading voice, so that your child can learn to read with expression and practice fluency at the very same time.
+Even if a you realize that your child is relying on memory to read the same book over and over, they are actually practicing their reading voice.
+You can model your reading voice, so that your child can learn to read with better expression and practice fluency at the very same time.

-Another strategy for making reading at home fun and exciting at home is to use audio books, especially when you do not have the time to sit and read with your child.
-You can easily purchase audio books on an online bookstore, such as Amazon, and download them directly to your computer, or find them in the children’s section at your local library.
-While your child is listening to the story, he or she should follow along in the printed book.
+Another strategy for making reading at home fun and exciting is to use audio books, especially if you’re challenged to find the time to read with your child.
+You can easily purchase audio books or find them through your local library.
+While your child is listening to the story, they should follow along in the printed book.
 The audio book strategy helps your child to learn new words and hear fluent reading.

-Quite often your child finds reading frustrating because he or she has difficulty reading many words on the page.
-Page previews help your child by browsing through the pictures in the book to identify unfamiliar words.
+Quite often your child finds reading frustrating because they have difficulty reading many words on the page.
+Page previews help your child by browsing through the pictures in the book to identify unfamiliar words before they begin reading it from start to finish.

-These simple and stress-free strategies should definitely help with making reading at home fun and successful.
-Try these now and you’ll never know from those late night reading struggles!
+These simple strategies should definitely help with making reading at home more fun and successful!

 By Brittany Cogan, Learning Specialist